DataMinerUK/MakersAcademy-VM/README.md

 Starting the Vagrant
 --------------------

+Put the [Vagrantfile](https://github.com/DataMinerUK/MakersAcademy-VM/blob/master/Vagrantfile) at the top of your projects directory for Makers.
-To build and start the Vagrant, run:
+To build and start the Vagrant, in your projects directory, run:

     vagrant up